buffstop/PepCoopMembership/docs/development/index.rst

    Now you can modify the language specific files and enter the values for the newly created messages.

+   Try POEdit, if you have never seen that before.
+   It will even compile the .mo file when saving the .po file

 3. Finally, you need to recreate the binary file.

    .. code-block:: shell